 What time of year is Holi celebrated?

-This year, Holi falls on Wednesday, March 8, 2023.
-The date changes each year since it is celebrated on the day of the full moon in March.
+This year, Holi falls on Monday, March 25, 2024.
+The date changes each year since it is celebrated on the day of the full moon in March and at the arrival of spring.

-Last year we found that the majority of Holi celebrations were very close to the Holi holiday itself when it fell in midMarch.
-This year, Holi falls earlier and we’ve been finding it a bit harder to find Holi festivals and celebrations.
-We’ve found a few Holi events happening later in April which is leading us to believe that the Holi celebration season may last longer this year than last.
+Some years we found that the majority of Holi celebrations were very close to the Holi holiday itself when it fell in midMarch.
+Last year, Holi fell earlier and we’ve found it a bit harder to find Holi festivals and celebrations.
+There were even a few Holi events happening later in April which led us to believe that the Holi celebration season may last longer than the holiday itself.
 If you don’t see any event local to you below, keep checking back with us.
 We’ll continue to search for nearby NJ Holi events until late April.

 Where is Holi celebrated?